 Guided inshore fishing trips on Mobile Bay will not happen without a boat.
-Alabama inshore fishing requires the proper boat and motor set up to provide anglers of all types to enjoy his or her time on the water.
-Mobile Bay is 413 Sq miles and averages 10' deep and requires a boat that can handle a chop.
+Gulf Shores fishing charter boats require proper motor set up.
+To provide fishing opportunities to anglers of all types.
+Mobile Bay is 413 Sq miles and averages 10' deep.
+This requires a boat that does handle a chop.
 USCG licensed Captain Patric Garmeson runs the Ugly Fishing Triton 240LTS.
-This near bullet proof hull is powered by a 250HP Yamaha SHO which is one of the most reliable motors on the market.
+This rugged hull is powered by a 250HP Yamaha SHO. .

-The Mobile Bay Inshore fishing boat Ugly Fishing is well laid out to provide clients with plenty of storage, walking around room and cooler space to accommodate items brought along.
+Gulf Shores fishing charter boat Ugly Fishing is well laid out to provide clients with plenty of storage, walking around room and cooler space to accommodate items brought along.
 One of the most important features of the vessel are the large live wells system that allow to carry plenty of live bait when live bait is being used for fishing near piers, reefs, and grass beds of Mobile Bay.